 The island's close proximity to the Middle East and the British military bases there has given rise to speculation about its role in a U.S.-led strike, even though Britain's parliament has ruled out any offensive operation.

 "Any contribution of the Republic of Cyprus is strictly humanitarian," Stylianides said.
 "It's clear that in no case will it become a launchpad of military operations, or a target of attacks."

-A significant number of countries had asked Cyprus to host its nationals and offer humanitarian aid if necessary, Stylianides said in a statement.
+A significant number of countries had asked Cyprus, the European Union member closest to the Middle East, to host its nationals and offer humanitarian aid if necessary, Stylianides said in a statement.

-With Syria being one of its geographically-closest neighbors, Cypriot officials have been at pains to stress the island is a safe destination.
+With Syria being one of its closest neighbors, Cypriot officials have been at pains to stress the island remains a safe destination.

-But there are concerns about the impact any escalation of tensions could have on its tourist industry, a main earner for the island, which was economically crippled by the terms of an international bailout in March.
+But there are concerns about the impact any escalation of tensions could have on its tourist industry, a major earner for the country, which was economically crippled by the terms of an international bailout in March.